Hiatal Hernia

 - An upper GI series test includes x-rays of your esophagus, stomach, and your small intestines.
 It is also called a barium swallow test.
 You will be given barium (a chalky liquid) to drink before the pictures are taken.
 This liquid helps your stomach and intestines show up better on the x-rays.
 An upper GI series can show if you have an ulcer, a blocked intestine, or other problems.

-- An endoscopy uses a scope to see the inside of your digestive tract.
-A scope is a long, bendable tube with a light on the end of it.
+- An endoscopy uses a scope to see the inside of your esophagus and stomach.
+A scope is a long, bendable tube with a light on the end.
 A camera may be hooked to the scope to take pictures.

 - Esophageal manometry measures the pressure within the esophagus and stomach.